 If you're on a benefit

-If you get the Domestic Purposes, Widows or Invalids Benefit, or Emergency Maintenance Allowance from Work and Income, you can only get a Student Loan for compulsory fees and course-related costs.
+If you get Sole Parent Support, Supported Living Payment, or Emergency Maintenance Allowance from Work and Income, you can only get a Student Loan for compulsory fees and course-related costs.
 You can't get a loan for living costs.

 If you get any kind of benefit, make sure you talk to your Case Manager first if you are thinking of study.